Taxpayers have three options for receiving their individual federal income tax refund:

 - paper check.

-If you choose to receive your refund by direct deposit, you can request that the refund be deposited in up to three separate accounts, such as checking, savings, or retirement accounts – just complete Form 8888 (PDF), Allocation of Refund (Including Savings Bond Purchases).
+If you choose to receive your refund by direct deposit and want to split the refund between two or more accounts, you can request that the refund be deposited in up to three separate accounts, such as checking, savings, or retirement accounts – just complete Form 8888 (PDF), Allocation of Refund (Including Savings Bond Purchases).
 However, if you file Form 8379 (PDF), Injured Spouse Allocation, you cannot have your refund direct-deposited into more than one account.
 Your refund should only be deposited directly into accounts that are in your own name, your spouse’s name or both if it’s a joint account.
 Please note that to receive your refund by direct deposit (whether into one account or more), the total refund amount must be $1.00 or more.

 Use Where's My Refund? to get your personalized refund status.
 Just use IRS2Go, our free mobile app, from an iPhone or Android device, or go to IRS.gov.
 Both are available 24 hours a day, 7 days a week.
 You can start checking on the status of your return within 24 hours after we have received your e-filed return or 4 weeks after you mail a paper return.

-Where’s My Refund? has a new look this year!
-The tool includes a tracker that displays progress through 3 stages: (1) Return Received, (2) Refund Approved and (3) Refund Sent.
+The Where’s My Refund? tool includes a tracker that displays progress through 3 stages: (1) Return Received, (2) Refund Approved and (3) Refund Sent.
 Where’s My Refund? will provide an actual personalized refund date as soon as the IRS processes your tax return and approves your refund.
-So in a change from previous filing seasons, taxpayers won’t get an estimated refund date right away.

-Where’s My Refund? provides the most accurate and complete information we have so there’s no need to call unless the tool tells you to.
+Where’s My Refund? provides the most accurate and complete information we have.
+Unless Where’s My Refund? tells you to call, there’s no need.
 Updates to refund status are made no more than once a day - usually at night.

 Processing may take longer under certain circumstances.
 Refunds from amended returns will generally be issued within 12 weeks.
 Injured spouse claims can take longer depending on the circumstances.
 Refer to Topic 203 for more information about injured spouse claims.
-Refund claims associated with an application for an Individual Taxpayer Identification Number also take additional processing time.
-Refer to Topic 857 for more information about Individual Taxpayer Identification Numbers.
+Refund claims associated with an application for an individual taxpayer identification number (ITIN) also take additional processing time.
+Refer to Topic 857 for more information about ITINs.

 You can also refer to Topic 303 for a checklist of common errors when preparing your tax return and for additional items that may delay the processing of your return.